 About Goodwill of Orange County

-Since 1924, Goodwill of Orange County has been in the business of helping people facing barriers find and keep meaningful employment.
+Goodwill helps people who are facing barriers to find and keep jobs, which provides purpose, pride, and dignity.
 Founded on the belief that every person should have the opportunity to achieve the independence that work provides, Goodwill is most recognized for being the conduit where donated goods are sold in America’s favorite thrift stores to generate the revenue that provides the services to those who face employment challenges.
 Goodwill of Orange County, which marked its 94thyear of service in 2018, has supported hundreds of thousands of Orange County residents since its inception by creating and providing quality training and employment services to empower its program participants to be productive and independent.
 The nonprofit organization has dozens of programs that support this effort, including the Goodwill Rogers A. Severson Fitness & Technology Center, Orange County’s only facility specially designed for people suffering from chronic illnesses and physical disabilities; its global approach to serving veterans and their families, Goodwill of Orange County Tierney Center for Veteran Services, which helps former service members and their families find resources and services to meet and serve their unique needs, including housing, job placement, education, and wellness; and its Assistive Technology Exchange Center (ATEC), which provides access to more than 1,000 state-of-the-art technology devices for children and adults with disabilities.
 These are just a few of Goodwill of Orange County’s innovative programs that have served those facing barriers in Orange County for the past nine decades.
 To learn more about Goodwill of Orange County, visit ocgoodwill.org.

 # # #